timonity/Route/README.md

 )
 ```

-**Note:** prepare block gets called just before transition begins and can be used for returning some data to target controller.
+**Note:** prepare block gets called just before the transition begins and can be used for returning some data to target controller.

 ### Inplace Navigation